 Cut Biscuit: Cut a biscuit in half.

 Add Berries & Cream: Add a layer of the prepared strawberries onto the bottom half, followed by a layer of the whipped cream.

 Finish Layering: Add the remaining half of the biscuit and another strawberry and cream layer on top.
 Repeat with the remaining shortcakes and enjoy!

 Tips for Success

-Now that we’ve covered the recipe steps, let’s move onto my tips and tricks!
-Keep these things in mind when making homemade strawberry shortcake.
+Now that we’ve covered the recipe steps, let’s move on to my tips and tricks!
+Keep these things in mind when making homemade strawberry shortcakes.

 - Chill Berries for 10 Minutes: Once the strawberries have been combined with the sugar, the mixture needs to sit for at least 10 minutes in the fridge.
 This will draw out some of the moisture from the berries and create that filling consistency we all know and love!

 - Whip to Soft Peaks: Be very careful to avoid over-beating your whipped cream.
 This could cause it to take on a more meringue-like consistency.
 Go for soft peaks that curl rather than stiff peaks that stand straight up.

 - Chill the Whisk & Bowl to Save Time: The reason I recommend chilling your bowl and beaters is because it makes the whipped cream come together much quicker.
 And who doesn’t want to save time?